Nanakuli Village Center

 Nanakuli Commercial Center (December 2019 Completion Date)

-Work has finally started on the $20 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
-The planning of this large multi-building retail/health services commercial project is complete.
+Work is almost finished on the $20 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
 Fronting Farrington Highway, this new one story shopping center will have a Hawaiian cultural plantation theme motif.
 Anchor tenant is CVS Longs Drug Store.
 It's stand alone store will have a drive-thru window and pharmacy.
 Smaller tenants will include Starbucks, Wendy's, Taco Bell, L&L Drivein, Pizza Hut, Kainalu Surf Shop, and Lovely Nails II.

-The community owned and run Waianae Coast Comprehensive Health Center will be building a 9,252 sq. ft. single story, stand alone satellite medical facility that will house a family clinic and low-cost pharmacy.
+The community owned and run Waianae Coast Comprehensive Health Center will be building a 12,400 sq. ft. single story, stand alone satellite medical facility that will offer primary care, behavioral health, nutrition, case management, and a new in-house pharmacy that will better meet the needs of the community.
 With the many health problems plaguing our Hawaiian families in Nanakuli and the Waianae coast, the need for such a centrally located and readily accessible health center is quite apparent.
-Funding is in place, the building permit is being processed and construction by Hawaiian Dredging should start shortly.
+Funding is in place, the building permit been processed, and the building pad is in place.
+The start of construction by Hawaiian Dredging and the ground breaking ceremony are set for December 19, 2019.

-There will also be a centrally located area within the shopping center reserved for kiosks for small community based businesses and special events.
-Mike Kahikina is handlingn this.
+There will also be a centrally located area within the shopping center reserved for six kiosks for small community based businesses and special events.
+Mike Kahikina is handling this.

-Offsite improvements are under construction and include a main signalized intersection, turn lanes, sidewalks and a bus stop shelter.
-Completion is expected by the later part of 2019.
-Onsite work which includes an inline building, the Fresenius building, and Starbucks, along with several building pads for Longs, Wendy's and Taco Bell, parking, sidewalks, lighting, landscaping and a gathering area for kiosks, commenced in May 2018.
+Offsite improvements have been completed, which include a main signalized intersection, turn lanes, sidewalks and a bus stop shelter.
+Onsite work which include a six-tenant inline building, the Fresenius Renal clinic, and Starbucks, along with several building pads for Longs, Wendy's and Taco Bell, parking, sidewalks, lighting, landscaping and a gathering area for kiosks, commenced in May 2018.
+Wendy's and Taco Bell are operational.
+Longs will open on December 15, 2019.
 Overall completion is expected by December 2019.

 Nanakuli Village Center's overall planning, acquisition of funding and construction is being handled by Kali Watson of HCDB ( email@example.com).